 9. Bar with Live Music: Gostilnica La Tana

 Looking for fun things to do in Skopje at night?
-Check out the Gosilnica La Tana, a great restaurant and bar with live music!
+Check out the Basilica La Tana, a great restaurant and bar with live music!

 This bar is where many young locals love to go to enjoy the nightlife in Skopje.
 Come here for a cheap beer, you will like it.

-Obviously, this place will be more busy during the weekend though, bare this in mind.
+Obviously, this place will be busier during the weekend though, bare this in mind.

 10. House of Mother Theresa

 Mother Theresa was born in the city of Skopje, and she is the daughter of an Albanian Family.
-She spent most her life time in India.
-Uff, I do not want to take away to much, you will learn about Mother Theresa here.
+She spent most of her lifetime in India.
+Ugh, I do not want to take away to much, you will learn about Mother Theresa here.

-The original house of her family was destroyed in an earth quake, and today you can visit the new house aka. monument dedicated to the life and achievements of Mother Theresa.
+The original house of her family was destroyed in an earthquake, and today you can visit the new house aka. a monument dedicated to the life and achievements of Mother Theresa.